-(PS. check out my 2018 National Poetry Day Round-up blog post here, for some must-read poetry recommendations!)
+(PS. check out my 2018 National Poetry Day Round-up blog post here for some must-read poetry recommendations!)

-I recently read the beautifully illustrated, Wild in the City: 20 Poems of City Animals by Marilyn Singer, illustrated by Gordy Wright and fell in love with the magic of poetry all over again.
+I recently read the beautifully illustrated, Wild in the Streets: 20 Poems of City Animals by Marilyn Singer, illustrated by Gordy Wright and fell in love with the magic of poetry all over again.

 Buzzing with city life and animal activity, Singer has brought the soul and spirit of worldwide urban landscapes to the comfort of your home through twenty fascinating and eye-opening poems of wild animals that patrol the streets and live amongst humans.